 Phi Sigma Iota (Foreign Language Honor Society) Scholarship

 Active members of Phi Sigma Iota are eligible for this award.
 Application includes a personal statement, written by the candidate in both English and the nominee's major Foreign Language, outlining qualifications and the purpose for which the award will be used.
 Please contact your college’s Phi Sigma Iota Faculty Advisor for more information.
-Phi Sigma Iota chapters include: Beloit College, Case Western Reserve University, College of Wooster, Colorado College, DePauw University, Lake Forst College, Lawrence University, Ohio Wesleyan University, Ripon College, and Wabash College.
+Phi Sigma Iota chapters include: Beloit College, Case Western Reserve University, College of Wooster, Colorado College, DePauw University, Lake Forest College, Lawrence University, Ohio Wesleyan University, Ripon College, and Wabash College.
+The deadline is in late March.

 Phi Kappa Phi Scholarship